4:30PM - 6:30PM

 Throughout this program, we introduce students to crucial concepts, including why we give speeches, how to structure them effectively, and how to express clear and concise opinions to engage audiences.
 Across the term, each student will have ample opportunities to explore how these theoretical underpinnings work in practice and will refine their speaking manner and presentation skills during various class activities and practice speeches.

-Every term, we ensure that our Public Speaking Penguins program helps students understand the fundamental concepts involved with public speaking, from coming up with novel ideas for speeches to their crucial connection with their audiences.
-However, the specific focus of the program alternates, with:
+Every term, we ensure that our Public Speaking Penguins program helps students understand the fundamentals of speechcraft and how they can best connect with audiences.
+However, the specific focus of the program changes every term, with:

-We recommend that students complete both programs to ensure they cover all their bases – however, there is no particular need to start with either stream, so students are welcome to begin any term of the year!
+We recommend that students complete all of these streams to ensure they cover all their bases – however, there is no particular need to start with any focus, so students are welcome to begin any term of the year!

 As with all our programs, we make sure that every classroom environment is nurturing for each individual, and that all the activities are lots of fun for all students!
 This is the perfect course for both shy and outgoing students to begin their journey into the exciting (and initially potentially nerve-wracking) world of public speaking.